mitty4/myEntireHealth/README.md

 ### What's in the Design?
 - - - -
 - DRY methodology (don't repeat yourself)
-- components built with development in mind
+- Components built with development in mind
 - Thorough iterations
-- optimized user experience
+- Optimized user experience
 - Details and organization

 <br>